Table Of Content

 - In eBay, click the Sell link at the top of any eBay page > create a new product by selecting a category and item condition.

-For more information on how to list your item on eBay, click here. - In NetSuite, Go to Lists > Accounting > Items > New > Inventory Item and create an item record for the same item.
+For more information on how to list your item on eBay, see Creating a listing. - In NetSuite, Go to Lists > Accounting > Items > New > Inventory Item and create an item record for the same item.

 - In eBay, click the Sell link at the top of any eBay page > create a new product by selecting a category and item condition.

 - From your buyer account, create a test sales order for the same product and enter the necessary order details.
 Once the order is placed, make a note of the order id.
-Alternatively, you can skip step 1 and 2 and use an existing order which has not been imported in NetSuite.
-When using existing order, please ensure that the item for which the existing order was placed exists both in NetSuite and eBay.
-For more information on how to obtain the order id from the eBay order, you wish to import see, How to obtain the order id.
+Alternatively, you can skip step 1 and 2 and use an existing order which has not been synced to NetSuite.
+When using an existing order, please ensure that the item for which the existing order was placed exists both in NetSuite and eBay.
+For more information on how to obtain the order id from the eBay order, see Your eBay order number.

-Note: The order number in eBay is different from the order id. - In the eBay Order to NetSuite Order Add flow mappings, ensure to select eTail Channel (Name) in the Import field NetSuite, instead of eTail Channel (InternalId).
+- In the eBay Order to NetSuite Order Add flow mappings, ensure to select eTail Channel (Name) in the Destination record field (NetSuite), instead of eTail Channel (InternalId).
 This ensures that the order lookup is successful when you run the flow.

 - In NetSuite, ensure that the Celigo eBay Accounts page has the correct integration store ID populated in the Account ID field.
 Do not enter the account ID manually.
 This ensures that the order lookup is successful when you run the flow.